ArtemKIA/Helvar-Seeing-the-Light/CompassandLight/README.md

 Limitations

-Please note that this is a test program and is not intended for use in actual devices.
+Please note that this is a test program.
 The magnetometer readings have been found to have an absolute angle error of approximately 30%, which limits the accuracy of the heading and orientation calculations.
-Due to this significant error, the program should not be relied upon for precise orientation detection in practical applications.
+Due to this significant error, the program is not used for precise orientation detection in practical applications.